krzysztof-gzocha/Searcher/docs/class/query-criteria-builder.rst

 - ``AbstractORMQueryCriteriaBuilder`` - abstract QueryCriteriaBuilder class which will allow only ``QueryBuilderSearchingContext`` to be used (You can see there is no ``supportSearchingContext`` method).
 - ``QueryBuilderSearchingContext`` - searching context which will work only with Doctrine's ORM QueryBuilder
+- ``CachedQueryBuilderSearchingContext`` - searching context which will work only with Doctrine's ORM QueryBuilder with query caching enabled by default

 Whats the most important for us are the methods ``allowsCriteria()`` and of course ``buildCriteria()``.
 In ``allowsCriteria()`` we have to just specify that we want only care about *SpecificAgeQueryCriteria*.